-Layer 2 tunneling protocol (L2TP) doesn’t actually provide any encryption or authentication – it’s simply a VPN tunneling protocol that creates a connection between you and a VPN server.
-It relies on the IPSec suite’s other tools to encrypt your traffic and keep it private and secure.
+Layer 2 tunneling protocol (L2TP) doesn't provide any encryption or authentication ? it's simply a VPN tunneling protocol that creates a connection between you and a VPN server.
+It relies on the IPSec suite's other tools to encrypt your traffic and keep it private and secure.

 L2TP uses port 1701 TCP, Port 500 UDP, and port 4500 UDP.

-- Without security out of the box, L2TP offers a lot of flexibility as it can accept encryption options provided by IPSec and allowing configurations that prioritize speed or security.
+- Without security out of the box, L2TP offers much flexibility as it can accept encryption options provided by IPSec and allow configurations that prioritize speed or security.

 - L2TP is widely available on almost all modern consumer systems, meaning that admins will have no trouble finding support and setting it up.

-- Potentially compromised by the NSA.
+- The NSA potentially compromises it.
 Like IKEv2, L2TP is usually used with IPSec.
-Therefore it presents the same previously mentioned vulnerabilities, and VPN providers probably haven’t gone through the trouble of patching it if they support it.
+Therefore it presents the same previously mentioned vulnerabilities, and VPN providers probably haven't gone through the trouble of patching it if they support it.

-- The protocol encapsulates data twice, which can be useful for some applications but makes it slower than other protocols that only encapsulate your data once.
+- The protocol encapsulates data twice, which can be helpful in some applications but makes it slower than other protocols that only encapsulate your data once.

 - Has difficulties with firewalls.
-Unlike other VPN protocols, L2TP doesn’t have any clever ways to get through firewalls.
+Unlike other VPN protocols, L2TP has no clever ways to get through firewalls.
 Surveillance-oriented system administrators use firewalls to block VPNs, and people who configure L2TP themselves are an easy target.